 5. Omega 3 Skin and Coat Supplement for Dogs 200 Chews

 These chewable supplements come in a large container, making them practical for multi-dog households or extended use.
-The formula includes fish oil, biotin, and vitamins, with a focus on supporting skin moisture and reducing shedding.
-The chicken flavor aims to appeal to dogs who are sensitive to fishy tastes.
+The formula includes fish oil, biotin, and vitamins to support skin moisture and reduce shedding.
+The chicken flavor is intended for dogs who are sensitive to fishy tastes.

 What We Like: